-FINANCIAL AID APPLICATION CHECKLIST
+FINANCIAL AID APPLICATION PROCESS

 - Apply for admission to ESCC.
 Be sure to provide Admissions with an official transcript from your high school and each college you attended prior to coming to ESCC.
 “Unofficial” or faxed transcripts will not suffice.
 Your aid application will not be considered until all transcripts and supporting documents are received and reviewed by Financial Aid staff.

 - If possible, use the IRS Data Retrieval Tool within the FAFSA to provide your federal income tax return data.
-You should also use the Data Retrieval Tool to provide your parents’ income tax return data if it is requested.
+You should also use the Data Retrieval Tool to provide your parents’ income tax return data if requested.

 - Complete any additional forms requested by ESCC Financial Aid and submit them to the appropriate ESCC Financial Aid Office (FAO) as soon as possible.
-If you are attending academic classes, your financial aid supporting documents should be submitted to the Enterprise Campus Financial Aid Office at P.O.
+If you are attending academic classes, please submit your financial aid supporting documents to the Enterprise Campus Financial Aid Office at P.O.
 Box 1300, Enterprise, AL 36331-1300.
 The Enterprise FAO fax number is 334.347.0191.
 If you are attending one of the Alabama Aviation Center campuses, please submit your requested financial aid documents to the AAC-Ozark Financial Aid Office at 3405 S. US Highway 231, Ozark, AL 36360.
 The AAC-Ozark FAO fax number is 334.774.0477.

 What Happens Next?

-STATE AID PROGRAMS
+STATE OF ALABAMA AID PROGRAMS

 ALABAMA STUDENT ASSISTANCE PROGRAM